-The roots contain inulin and levulin– starch-like substances that can help balance blood sugar.
+The roots contain inulin and levulin-- starch-like substances that may help balance blood sugar.
 They also contain bitter taraxacin, which helps to stimulate digestion.
 The roots of the dandelion can be harvested during any time of year where there isn’t frost and can be eaten raw, steamed, dried, roasted and ground into a coffee substitute.

 Grow Your Own Dandelion